 *This includes lactose — the natural sugar in milk — as well as added sugars.

-Additionally, a 1/2-cup (64-gram) serving of Halo Top has 5 grams of protein, or 10% of the Reference Daily Intake (RDI).
+Additionally, a 1/2-cup (64-gram) serving of Halo Top has 5 grams of protein, or 10% of the Daily Value (DV).
 Though modest, this is more than twice the amount of protein in regular ice cream.

 From a vitamin and mineral standpoint, the main contribution of any ice cream is calcium, which is important for strong bones.
-Still, one serving of Halo Top contains only 10% of the RDI for calcium, while a 1-cup (240-ml) serving of milk has 21% of the RDI (
+Still, one serving of Halo Top contains only 10% of the DV for calcium, while a 1-cup (240-ml) serving of milk has 21% of the DV (

 Halo Top ice cream comes in more than two dozen traditional and whimsical flavors — like “Birthday Cake” and “Peanut Butter Cup” — all of which contain the same core ingredients.

 The ingredient list for vanilla is: skim milk, eggs, erythritol, prebiotic fiber, milk protein concentrate, cream, organic cane sugar, vegetable glycerin, natural flavors, sea salt, vanilla beans, organic carob gum, organic guar gum, and organic stevia leaf extract.

 In vegan versions, the milk and eggs are swapped out for a base of coconut cream mixed with water, which is essentially reduced fat coconut milk.

 Here’s a closer look at some of Halo Top ice cream’s core ingredients.